enefce/AndroidLibraryForGitHubPackagesDemo/README.md

 ------------
-## Consuming library from GitHub Package Registry
+## Using a library from the GitHub Package Registry
+> Currently the GitHub Package Registry requires us to Authenticate to download an Android Library (Public or Private) hosted on the GitHub Package Registry.
+This might change for future releases

 > Steps 1 and 2 can be skipped if already followed while publishing a library

 ### Step 1 : Generate a Personal Access Token for GitHub